global-engineering-shared/commercial-trading-net-techtest/README.md

 If you make other assumptions, write them down in a readme in your submission.

 ## How much time do I have?
 Try to spend 30-45 mins on this exercise.
-We have written some scaffolding that you can use: Wecommercial-trading-java-techtest-master.zip. ask you not to fork this repository instead just download the zip and push to your own public git repo.
+We have written some scaffolding that you can use: commercial-trading-net-techtest-master.zip.
+We ask you not to fork this repository instead just download the zip and push to your own public git repo.

 ## Our expectations
 A solution implemented .NET